Mendoza, Argentina: History

-On March 2, 1561, Pedro del Castillo founded the city and named it Ciudad de Mendoza del Nuevo Valle de La Rioja after the governor of Chile, Don García Hurtado de Mendoza.
+On 2 March 1561, Pedro del Castillo founded the city and named it Ciudad de Mendoza del Nuevo Valle de La Rioja after the governor of Chile, Don García Hurtado de Mendoza.
 Before the 1560s the area was populated by tribes known as the Huarpes and Puelches.
 The Huarpes devised a system of irrigation that was later developed by the Spanish.
 This allowed for an increase in population that might not have otherwise occurred.
 The system is still evident today in the wide trenches (acequias), which run along all city streets, watering the approximately 100,000 trees that line every street in Mendoza.

 It is estimated that fewer than 80 Spanish settlers lived in the area before 1600, but later prosperity increased due to the use of indigenous and slave labor, and the Jesuit presence in the region.
 When nearby rivers were tapped as a source of irrigation in 1788 agricultural production increased.
 The extra revenues generated from this, and the ensuing additional trade with Buenos Aires, Viceroyalty on which it depended since its creation and transfer from the Captaincy General of Chile in 1776, no doubt led to the creation of the state of Cuyo in 1813 with José de San Martín as governor.
 It was from Mendoza that San Martín and other Argentinian and Chilean patriots organized the army with which they won the independence of Chile and Peru.

-Mendoza suffered a severe earthquake in 1861 that killed at least 4,247 people (36.9%).
+Mendoza suffered a severe earthquake in 1861 that killed at least 5,000 people.
 The city was rebuilt, incorporating innovative urban designs that would better tolerate such seismic activity.
 Mendoza was rebuilt with large squares and wider streets and sidewalks than any other city in Argentina.
-Avenue Bartolomé Mitre and additional small squares are examples of that design.
+The layout of the modern city was established in 1863, following the 1861 earthquake.
+It features a central main square surrounded by four smaller plazas, along with wider streets and sidewalks —such as Bartolomé Mitre Avenue and Sarmiento Avenue— designed to provide open space and better withstand seismic activity.

 Tourism, wine production, and more recently the exploitation of commodities such as oil and uranium ensure Mendoza's status as a key regional centre.
 Important suburbs such as Godoy Cruz, Guaymallén, Las Heras and Luján de Cuyo have in recent decades far outpaced the city proper in population.
-Comprising half the metro population of 212,000 in 1947, these suburbs grew to nearly ⅞ of the total metro area of over 1,000,000 by 2015, making Mendoza the most dispersed metro area in Argentina.
+Comprising half the metro population of 212,000 in 1947, these suburbs grew to nearly seven-eighths of the total metro area of over 1,000,000 by 2015, making Mendoza the most dispersed metro area in Argentina.